dereuromark/media-embed/README.md

 ## Usage
-The simpliest usage, when included via composer autoload, would be:
+The simplest usage, when included via composer autoload, would be:
 ```php
 // At the top of the file
 use MediaEmbed\MediaEmbed;